How to Build a Service Page - A Practical Outline for Technical B2B

-1. Decide the page’s role first
+1. Decide the role first

-A service page usually has three jobs.
+A service page has at least three roles.

-| Role | What it should tell the reader | Common failure |
+| Role | What it should convey | Common failure |

 |---|---|---|

-| Inquiry entry | What can be requested | Too many options, no clear choice |
+| Inquiry entry | What can be requested | Too many options to choose from |

-| Comparison material | How it differs from alternatives | Too abstract to judge |
+| Comparison material | How it differs from alternatives or other services | Too abstract to judge |

-| Pre-contact reassurance | Whether this is the right place to ask | Too much uncertainty before inquiry |
+| Pre-submit reassurance | Whether this is the right place to ask | Doubt remains before the inquiry |

-2. Use a simple structure that works for technical B2B
+2. The basic structure for technical B2B

-- H1 and short lead
+- H1 and a short lead

 - FAQ